RetroDECK/ES-DE/USERGUIDE-DEV.md

 For instance `topgunnr.7z` will be expanded to `Top Gunner`.

-This is required by the TheGamesDB scraper where the expanded file names are used for game searches.
+This is required by the TheGamesDB scraper where the expanded filenames are used for game searches.
 (Screenscraper natively supports searches using the MAME names).
 It's also quite nice to have the gamelist populated with the expanded game names even before any scraping has taken place.

 #### Nintendo Switch